About Down Syndrome

 Alzheimer's disease is the leading cause of death for people with Down syndrome

-Scientific research will lead to treatments and therapies for these and other medical challenges
+Scientific research will lead to treatments for these and other medical challenges